Jewish identity: Components

-In ancient times
+History

+Second Temple period

-In classical antiquity, the Jewish people were constantly identified by Greek, Roman, and Jewish authors as an ethnos, one of the several ethne living in the Greco-Roman world.
+In classical antiquity, Jewish identity was ethnic and based on birth.
+Ancient sources consistently portray it as a matter of descent and belonging to the ethnic group, with religious practices regarded as integral to their ethnic character and recognized as such by outsiders.
+Contemporary Greek, Roman, and Jewish sources consistently referred to the Jews as an ethnos, one among the many ethne inhabiting the Greco-Roman world.
 Van Maaren utilizes the six attributes that co-ethnics share, as identified by Hutchinson and Smith, to show why ancient Jews may be considered an ethnic group in modern terminology.
 Those include: